OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 To rotate an element you can write "R" and then the element rotates 90 degrees.

 Elements can be labeled by clicking on the symbol marked with an underlined A or just writing the letter"L".
 I added a label marked GND to Ground and another one marked VCC to VCC.
+I labelled pin 6 as UPDI..
+I labelled pin 7 as LED and also put a LED label on the resistor.
+Then I connected the other end of the resistor to the LED with wire.I labelled the other end of the LED with GND.

+I labelled one end of the capacitor with GND and the other end with VCC.
+I labelled one end of the switch as GND and the other one as BNT.

+The first pin on the PinHeader I labelled as VCC and the second one as GND.
+Pin nr.
+3 was labelled as UPDI.

  I connected the led to pin 7, which is marked as PA3.
 Then I connected the LED to Ground.
 Then I connected the swithc to pin 2, which is marked as PA6.
 In Schematic Editor it looks as if Pins nr.
 2 and 7 are on the same side but when you look at this photo of ATtiny 412 from [Spence Konde](https://github.com/SpenceKonde/megaTinyCore/raw/master/megaavr/extras/ATtiny_x12.gif) you can see that the pins are on each side.

 I connected the first pin on the Conn_PinHeader to Ground, the second one to VCC and the third one to UPDI.

+I used the Electrical Rule Checker to see if everything was legal but got a few errors.
+After marking pins nr.
+3, 4 and 5 with **No connection flag** and putting a **power flag** on **Ground** and **VCC*, the Electrical Rule Checker everything seemed to be okay.

+In Page settings I changed the page size to A5 and added some information about the project.
+Then I added a text box, just to try it.
+I also put a rectangular frame around some of the elements and changed the style of the frame.